Edwin-Sanchez2003/Mini-Game-Project/README.md

 # Mini-Game-Project
-A mini game project by IUPUI students in the Game Developers' Group
+A mini game project by IUPUI students in the Game Developers' Group.